mrgarvitoffice/LearnMint-Ai/README.md

 *   **Library (Placeholder & Samples)**:
     *   Displays a sample catalog of OpenStax textbooks with links to their website.
     *   Includes a "Math Fact of the Day" (uses a static fallback list if the live API fails).
-    *   Includes a "Search Google Books" feature (currently launches Google Books search results page, Genkit flow for API search added).
+    *   Includes a "Search Google Books" feature (Genkit flow for API search added; UI currently launches Google Books search results page).
-    *   Includes a "Search YouTube" feature (UI for search currently launches YouTube search results page, Genkit flow for API search added).
+    *   Includes a "Search YouTube" feature (Genkit flow for API search added; UI for search currently launches YouTube search results page).
     *   Lists other helpful resources.
 *   **Game (LearnMint Arcade)**:
     *   **Word Game**: A "Definition Challenge" where users guess a term based on its definition, with hints and streak tracking.